WilsonMqz/PMLL/README.md

-# Preventing Privacy Leakage in Vision-Language Models: A Secure Framework for Large-Scale Image Classification
+# Privacy-Masked Label Learning: Preventing Sensitive Content Leakage in LVLMs Annotation

 This is the official repository for our paper "Preventing Privacy Leakage in Vision-Language Models: A Secure Framework for Large-Scale Image Classification"